 Here’s essentially what you can find in a Japanese sentence:

-- Particles: they are short suffixes assigning grammatical function to nouns, adjectives and verbs.
+- Particles: they are short suffixes assigning grammatical functions to nouns, adjectives, and verbs.

 - Nouns: they’ll stay the same, no matter what.
 There’s no plural, no gender, no articles in Japanese!

-- Verbs: they’re divided into 3 groups, with little exceptions and a limited number of conjugation forms.
+- Verbs: they’re divided into 3 groups, with few exceptions and a limited number of conjugation forms.

 - Adjectives: they’re divided into 2 groups, and can be inflected like verbs.